Here's a quick look at ways first-time campers can prepare for the overnight camp experience, mentally, emotionally and practically:

 • Inform the camp director if your camper is apprehensive about camp.

-• Counsellors will pay even closer attention to help your child integrate in the first few days.
+• Counsellors will pay even closer attention to helping your child integrate in the first few days.

 6) Chat about camp